simo1213/DeepLearningProject/README.md

 # Multi-Camera Vehicle Tracking (MCMT)
 > **Disclaimer**
 > This repository is created **for academic study and research purposes only**.
-> Any use of this project for commercial purposes is strictly prohibited.
 > The copyrights of the ELECTRICITY framework, Synthehicle dataset, CityFlow dataset, and other third-party resources remain with their original authors.